Guidelines for students under 18

 Department of Home Affairs approved welfare arrangements

-- If you are able to nominate a parent/legal custodian or a relative over 21 years to be your student guardian, complete the 157N Nomination of a Student Guardian form if a visa is required.
-This person must have either Australian citizenship / permanent residency status or a temporary visa.
-Remain in Australia for the duration of the student visa or until the student turns 18.
+- If you are able to nominate a parent/legal custodian or a relative over 21 years to be your student guardian, complete the 157N Nomination of a Student Guardian form (PDF, 291KB) if a visa is required.
+This person must have either Australian citizenship, permanent residency status or a temporary visa.
+They must remain in Australia for the duration of the student visa or until the student turns 18.
 If the student guardian needs to leave Australia during this time, alternative welfare arrangements will need to be put in place.

-- Complete the Parents Declaration form.
+- Complete the Parents Declaration form (PDF, 177KB).
 Return this form and identity document/s to Deakin.
 The identity documents must have a signature that matches the signature on the declaration.

-- Upon arrival in Australia, the student should contact the International Student Adviser at the campus where they will be studying.
+- Upon arrival in Australia, the student will be contacted by an International Student Support Officer at the campus where they will be studying.

 - Notify Deakin if there are any changes to the parents or guardian contact details.